-Other versions: This outdoor or garden lamp is model 2276.
+Other versions: This BEGA 1980s outdoor wall lamp 2276 was made in several versions.
+This lamp is model 2276.
 It won an iF Design Award in 1983.
-This wall lamp can be used inside or outside (IP 55).
+It can be used inside or outside (IP 55).

 The BEGA company was founded in September 1945, at the end of the Second World War and started as a small business with 5 employees.
 BEGA received the “Medaille d’Or” at the international trade fair in Luxembourg in 1952.
 In 1958, BEGA construct the new multi-storey luminaire block with a few other companies at the largest industrial fair in the world in Hanover: an important and courageous step which finally leads to the “World Light Show“.